A Premier International Conference on Social Sciences Research in the Age of AI

 LinkedIn Profile: https://www.linkedin.com/in/nirmaljingar/

-Artificial intelligence is rapidly becoming a core decision layer across institutions, yet most systems remain opaque, probabilistic, and difficult to govern.
-This keynote introduces a shift from conventional AI systems toward governed intelligence, where outputs are not only generated but validated, constrained, and made accountable before they are used.
+Abstract: Artificial intelligence is rapidly becoming a core decision layer across institutions, yet most systems remain opaque, probabilistic, and difficult to govern.
+This keynote introduces a shift from conventional AI systems toward governed intelligence, in which outputs are not only generated but also validated, constrained, and held accountable before use.
 It explores how deterministic frameworks, auditability, and policy-driven controls can transform AI from a tool of experimentation into a system of record that organizations and society can rely on.

 Drawing on real-world applications in enterprise and governance contexts, the session examines how boards, executives, and technology leaders can rethink risk, compliance, and trust in AI adoption.
 It also highlights the importance of designing AI systems that are explainable, reproducible, and aligned with regulatory expectations.
 The goal is to move beyond innovation for its own sake and toward AI that is dependable, transparent, and fit for critical decision-making at scale.